What Is The Fujiwhara Effect & Will It Affect Hurricane Dorian’s Path?

-Hurricane Dorian is currently churning in the Atlantic Ocean, having been officially upgraded from a Tropical Storm to a hurricane as of 2:00 p.m.
+Hurricane Dorian is currently churning in the Atlantic Ocean, having been officially upgraded from a tropical storm to a hurricane as of 2:00 p.m.
 Eastern Time Wednesday.
 Making matters worse, the storm may be subject to what is known as the Fujiwhara Effect, a weather phenomenon that could make the hurricane significantly worse than previously feared.

 What Is The Fujiwhara Effect?